 The Board of Directors holds overall responsibility for organization and administration of the company, through continuous monitoring and control of the operations.
 The Chairman of the Board leads the Board’s work.
 The Audit and Compensation Committees assist the Board in these efforts.

 PostNord’s President and CEO is responsible for and manages the day-to-day management of the group based on the Board’s guidelines and instructions.
 The President and CEO is assisted by group management and by an group management team comprised of members of group management.

 The company’s auditor is selected by the AGM and examines the Annual Report and Consolidated Financial Statements, the Board’s and CEO’s administration and the annual reports of subsidiaries, and produces an auditor’s report.
 PostNord’s internal audit function evaluates the company’s internal governance and control.

-Please find more information about Corporate Governance in PostNord in the Annual Report 2012.
+Please find more information about Corporate Governance in PostNord in the latest Annual and Sustainability Report.